Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 You can of course train bougainvilleas to fence or trellis depending on your circumstances, but with a bamboo cane your bougainvillea pot can be fully mobile for when you need to bring it in in the Winter.

-There are also many cultivars of bougainvillea that are capable of supporting themselves without canes or trellis which work great for pots as long as you keep the pruned to a compact size.
+Many cultivars of bougainvillea are capable of supporting themselves without canes or trellis which work great for pots as long as you keep the pruned to a compact size.

 Prune the new growth back significantly with a sharp pair of pruners in early Spring to keep your potted bougainvillea compact and promote new flowers forming.